 In 1870 Czarist Russia, the hedonistic but selfish Karamazov (Lee J. Cobb) sires four sons from two marriages and an outside affair, none of whom he has much interest in.
 Dmitri (Yul Brynner) is a gambler and a womanizer, Ivan (Richard Basehart) is a philosophical atheist, Alexi (William Shatner) a pious monk and the bastard son (the porcine faced Albert Salmi, so perfectly cast that your flesh crawls at his every appearance) is bitterly resentful.
 Two women have major roles in the story.
 The spiteful Katya (Claire Bloom) and the sensual Grushenka (Maria Schell, GERVAISE) who is the lover of both the elder Karamazov and Dmitri.
 The complex 800 page novel by Dostoyevsky is given a Readers Digest version in Richard Brooks' (THE PROFESSIONALS) film.
 The first two thirds are very good actually but the film's last third opts for a conventional courtroom drama and a comprised ending with only lip service given to Dostoyevsky's treatise on God, moral ethics, right and wrong.
 With the exception of a miscast Brynner, the acting is superlative all the way down the line.
 Cobb, in an Oscar nominated performance, seems to have found a role where his outsized acting seems natural.
 The potent score is by Bronislau Kaper.
 With Judith Evelyn, Harry Townes, David Opatoshu, Simon Oakland, Edgar Stehli, Frank DeKova and Ziva Rodann.

 When he becomes a grandfather for the first time, a middle aged married Italian businessman (Vittorio Gassman) begins to feel life is passing him by.
 He embarks on an affair with an 18 year old vixen (Ann-Margret) but what started out as a fling becomes complicated when the affair turns serious and she insists he make a choice.
 It's either her or his wife (Eleanor Parker) and family.
-This tedious Italian sex comedy becomes quite annoying after awhile.
+Directed by Dino Risi, this tedious Italian sex comedy becomes quite annoying after awhile.
 Not only does Gassman's character sleep with Ann-Margret but he sleeps with her mother too!
 Meanwhile, Parker is so desperate to keep her husband that she looks the other way and pretends nothing is going on, better to have an unfaithful husband than no husband at all.
 Are we supposed to have empathy for these people?
 It must be an Italian thing.
 Gassman even won the David Di Donatello best actor award (the Italian Oscar) for his performance here.
 Ann-Margret takes time out from the adultery frolics to bump and grind to 60s Italian pop and body paint a dress on herself.
-Directed by Nino Risi.
 With Eleonora Brown (the daughter in De Sica's TWO WOMEN) and Giambattista Salerno.